 - 1. Replacing use of petroleum for transport and manufacturing can be achieved by the extraction of biochemicals from biomass and the manufacture of new bio-based products. - 2.
 Biofuel blends are a flexible and easily delivered renewable fuel for heavy land transport and marine engines where other renewable fuels are uneconomic or inapproriate . - 3.
 Domestic production of gaseous and liquid biofuels from perpetually renewable natural resources will produce new employment, additional income from less productive lands, and provide future fuel supply security. - 4.
 Storable biofuels can be used to enhance electricity security and heat demand using current proven electricity generation technologies. - 5.
-Processing of gaseous and liquid biofuels can be readily integrated with other forms of bio-processing.
+Processing of gaseous and liquid biofuels can be readily integrated with other forms of bioprocessing. - 6.
+In the 1970's New Zealand extensively used biomethane as a vehicle fuel.